benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 In the third line, we remove the ```#paginator``` div if the ```#load_more``` element (our link) doesn't exist.
 This is purely to remediate some styling quirks that I was seeing once I'd run out of posts to paginate.
 Feel free to remove that line and experiment for yourself.

 I'll mention a little quirk I found in my application that you may not experience.
-At one point when implementing the above funcitonality, Rails was complaining that there was no ```user_name``` method for Nil when referring to ```comment.user.user_name``` in the ```_comments.html.haml``` partial.
+At one point when implementing the above functionality, Rails was complaining that there was no ```user_name``` method for Nil when referring to ```comment.user.user_name``` in the ```_comments.html.haml``` partial.
 If you run into this error, add a conditional above that line, something like below:

 ```ruby
 .user-name